-- If determinism is true, then only one future is possible given the actual past, and holding fixed the laws of nature.
+- If determinism is true, then only one future is possible holding fixed the actual past and the laws of nature.

-- If only one future is possible given the actual past, and holding fixed the laws of nature, then there are no alternative courses of action to any act open to any agent (i.e., no agent could have done otherwise than she actually does).
+- If only one future is possible holding fixed the actual past and the laws of nature, then there are no alternative courses of action to any act open to x (i.e., x could not have done otherwise than she actually does).

 - Therefore, if determinism is true, it is not the case that any agent, x, performs any act, a, of her own free will.